alexarnal/nissl_mapping/README.md

 data
 │
 └─── test
 |   └─── images         Location to store *.PNG files.
 |   └─── fx             Location to store fx labels.
 The png filename and its corresponding label is same.
 |   └─── gpe            Location to store gpe labels.
 The png filename and its corresponding label is same.
 |   └─── av             Location to store av labels.
 The png filename and its corresponding label is same.
 |   └─── sch            Location to store sch labels.
 The png filename and its corresponding label is same.
 |   └─── ma             Location to store ma labels.
 The png filename and its corresponding label is same.
 |   └─── pvt            Location to store pvt labels.
 The png filename and its corresponding label is same.
 |   └─── lhaai          Location to store lhaai labels.
 The png filename and its corresponding label is same.
 |
 └─── train              Location to store *.PNG files.
 |   └─── images         Location to store *.PNG files.
 |   └─── fx             Location to store fx labels.
 The png filename and its corresponding label is same.
 |   └─── gpe            Location to store gpe labels.
 The png filename and its corresponding label is same.
 |   └─── av             Location to store av labels.
 The png filename and its corresponding label is same.
 |   └─── sch            Location to store sch labels.
 The png filename and its corresponding label is same.
 |   └─── ma             Location to store ma labels.
 The png filename and its corresponding label is same.
 |   └─── pvt            Location to store pvt labels.
 The png filename and its corresponding label is same.
 |   └─── lhaai          Location to store lhaai labels.
 The png filename and its corresponding label is same.
 |
 └─── processed          Location to store train, test, val directories.
 Created during slice_and_preprocess.
 |
-└─── runs                             Location to store U-Net training runs.
+└─── runs               Location to store training runs.
 Created during unet_train.
 ```